 The installer has created the preliminary configuration of TWCloud.
-There are a few more changes that you need to make to the configuration files in order for TWCloud to be fully functional.
+There are a few more changes which we need to make to the various configurations files in order for TWCloud to be fully functional.

 1. /opt/local/TeamworkCloud/configuration/application.conf - the configuration file for the TWCloud service.